ARPA-SIMC/fedora-live-netroot/README.md

    script for the network adapter used to connect to the root fs server (created by dracut at boot) in order to subtract it to NetworkManager control and avoid disconnections from the server.

+### Running the client system

+The client system should boot on a network card with PXE technology, it receives from the server by tftp the kernel and initramfs images extracted from the installation tree.

+In nfs mode the scripts on the initramfs image mount the root filesystem tree read-only and overlay it with an in-memory tmpfs filesystem.
+After chroot'ing on the prepared filesystem, the system works as in an ordinary installation.